Sea Folk Museum Hiroshi Naito

 About Hiroshi Naito

-Hiroshi Naito is a Japanese architect born in Yokohama, Japan, in 1950.
+Hiroshi Naito is a Japanese architect born in Yokohama, Japan 1950.
 He is the principal architect at Naito Architect & Associates based in Tokyo.

-He received an M.Arch from Graduate School of Waseda University, and he was chief architect at Fernando Higueras in Madrid, Spain, from 1976 to 1978.
-Back in Japan, he worked at Kikutake Architects from 1979 to 1981 before establishing Naito Architect & Associates in 1981.
-Naito is Professor emeritus at the University of Tokyo.
+He received an M.Arch from the Graduate School of Waseda University and was chief architect at Fernando Higueras in Madrid, Spain, from 1976 to 1978.
+He worked at Kikutake Architects in Japan from 1979 to 1981 before establishing Naito Architect & Associates in 1981.
+Naito is a Professor Emeritus at the University of Tokyo.

 1. Principal Architect: Hiroshi Naito

-2. Model: © Guillaume Burietz, Lolita Leblanc, Laura Cuvelier and Paul-Eugène Gilbert
+2. Model by: Guillaume Burietz, Lolita Leblanc, Laura Cuvelier and Paul-Eugène Gilbert